openstack/swift/doc/source/overview_auth.rst

 True, the proxy will return additional header information in some requests, such as the X-Container-Sync-Key for a container GET or HEAD.

+TempAuth will now allow OPTIONS requests to go through without a token.

 The user starts a session by sending a ReST request to the auth system to receive the auth token and a URL to the Swift system.